Welcome to Fayetteville, Arkansas, a 26-year Tree City USA community.

 - Street tree maintenance is performed by the Transportation Department right-of-way work crews.

-- Park and trail tree maintenance is carried out by the Parks and Recreation Department Urban Forestry Services crew.
+- Park and trail tree maintenance is carried out by the Parks, Natural Resources and Cultural Affairs Department Urban Forestry Services crew.

 - Tree preservation and protection for new development is performed by the Urban Forester.